Leadership. Growth. Capital.

 Davis Bolster

 Davis’s background includes diverse experience across investing, strategy, and operations.
-A former private equity investor at Berkshire Partners, he has led successful M&A transactions in consumer, healthcare, and technology companies.
+A former private equity investor at Berkshire Partners, he has led successful M&A transactions in consumer, services, and technology companies.
 Previously a Management Consultant with Boston Consulting Group and an Aerospace Engineer with The Boeing Company, Davis brings a keen eye for designing scalable systems and developing growth strategies.
 Davis received a B.S. in Mechanical Engineering from Duke University, where he played club baseball and spent time cheering on the Blue Devils.
 He received an MBA from the University of Chicago Booth School of Business, where he graduated with Honors.
-In his free time, Davis enjoys playing golf and cherishes quality time with his wife Lindsey and their beagle puppy, Weller.
+In his free time, Davis enjoys playing golf and cherishes quality time with his wife Lindsey, daughter Eleanor, and beagle Weller.

 Josh Kite